Graph Operations on Clique-Width Bounded Graphs: Unary Graph Operations and Graph Transformations

 and

 \end{theorem}

-\begin{proof} First we want to show the upper bound.
-Let $G$ be a graph of NLC-width $k$ and let $\{x,y\}$ be an edge of $G$.
+\begin{proof} First we want to show the upper bound for NLC-width.
+Let $G$ be a graph of NLC-width $k$ and let $\{v,w\}$ be an edge of $G$.
 Let $T$ be an NLC-width $k$-expression-tree that defines $G$.
-We now define a new NLC-width $k+2$-expression-tree that defines $G_{x,y}$.
+We now define an NLC-width $(k+2)$-expression-tree that defines $Subdiv(G,v,w)$.

 Let $T'$ be defined for $T$ as in the proof of Theorem \ref{Tedge} for edge removing.
-In $T'$ we insert a new root $r$ labeled by $\times_{\{(k+1,k+1),(k+2,k+1)\}}$ and a new node $w$ (defining the vertex which subdivides edge $e$) labeled by $\bullet_{k+1}$ and two edges, one from $r$ to $r$ and one from $r$ to the root of $T'$ such that $w$ is the right child of $r$.
+In $T'$ we insert a new root $r$ labeled by $\times_{\{(k+1,k+1),(k+2,k+1)\}}$ and a new node $z$ (defining the vertex $u$ which subdivides edge $\{v,w\}$) labeled by $\bullet_{k+1}$ and two edges, one from $r$ to $z$ and one from $r$ to the root of $T'$ such that $z$ is the right child of $r$.

 The resulting tree is denoted by $T''$.
-It is clear that $T''$ is an NLC-width $k+2$-expression-tree and it is easy to show that $T''$ defines graph $G_{x,y}$.
+Then $T''$ is an NLC-width $(k+2)$-expression-tree and it is easy to show that $T''$ defines the graph $Subdiv(G,v,w)$.